 Different sticking points.
 I’m not sure the scientific term for this.
 Unlike a barbell or dumbbell where the end of each rep is the easiest, bands apply the most resistance at the very end of the motion.
-This strengthens the weakest part of the exercise that usually gets little attention.
+This strengthens the weakest part of the exercise which usually gets little attention.

 Fuller range of motion.
 Gravity no longer limits the angles of your exercise like it does using free weights.
 I can recruit stabilizer muscles and different neurological pathways to level up my overall fitness.
 Working my stabilizers more equates to more strength when I return to the gym.

 Stretching.
 Not only can I bust out a great workout, but I can use the elasticity of the band to get a far deeper stretch and in less time than I otherwise would.
 It’s like having your own personal masseuse.

 My only complaint is that I need at least two (of the three I own) with me to get a good full-body workout.
 Certain muscle groups, like the legs, can handle orders of magnitude more resistance than others, say the biceps.

 Resistance band brands come and go all the time.
 My first pair lasted three years.

 There are a couple of things to know when buying resistance bands: